Skip to main content

 Modules

 Modules act like folders for organizing and grouping related content within a project.
-You can think of them as categories or containers where you can store issues, track specific workflows, and keep things organized.
+You can think of them as categories or containers where you can store work items, track specific workflows, and keep things organized.
 Modules make it easy to navigate large projects and keep related work together, especially when handling multiple streams of work.

 Learn more about Modules.